 The average 35 year old has a net worth of roughly $35,000 according to the latest Consumer Finance study by the Federal Reserve in 2019.
-It came out in 2020 and there won’t be another survey out until 2023 for 2022 figures.
+It came out in 2020 and there won't be another survey out until 2023 for 2022 figures.
 Therefore, we can assume the average net worth for a 35 year old may be closer to $40,000 in 2022.

 In this post, I'll share why the above average 35 year old should have closer to a $400,000 net worth due to a combination of pre-tax retirement savings, post-tax retirement savings, home equity, and an X factor that may trump them all.